Artificial Intelligence

 b.

-teach it to your patrol of a group of Scouts.
-The lesson should include
+and teach it to your patrol or a group of Scouts.
+The lesson

-information on the development process and teaching experience with your
+development process and teaching experience with your counselor.

 8.